piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 Q: Do users need to know who is online and offline?\
 A: That would be useful.

-Q: Do we need to show whether a message has been sent and read?\
-A: I think that would be better for the UX.

 Q: Do we need to support unsending messages?\
 A: Not for the MVP.